-If you are willing to invest in a multi-year subscription, Trust.Zone offers very competitive pricing.
+If you are willing to invest in a multi-year subscription, Trust.Zone offers very competitive pricing (they made our list of the best cheap VPNs).
 They offer three different subscription lengths, plus a very limited free trial:

 Besides giving you the best monthly pricing, the 2-year plan also gives you five simultaneous VPN connections.
 That is, you can have up to five devices actively using the VPN at once.
 The other paid plans offer only three simultaneous connections, while the free trial only allows one connection at a time.